bejjup/gvsu-cis350/docs/Task_list.md

 **Tasks Remaining**
 - Tile Class
-    - Description:
+    - Description: Creating a class that can be recurred
-    - Expected Time to Complete:
+    - Expected Time to Complete: 1 week
-    - Responsible:
+    - Responsible: Aiden

 - Generate Mines
-    - Description:
+    - Description: Randomly assigning mines to spaces.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 3 days
-    - Responsible:
+    - Responsible: Logan

 - Flag Placement
-    - Description:
+    - Description: Feature to place/remove flags in order to mark mines.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 3 days
-    - Responsible:
+    - Responsible: Aiden, Logan

 - Revealing tiles
-    - Description:
+    - Description: Being able to reveal a tile and have all 0 tiles reveal themselves that are next to each other.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 1 week
-    - Responsible:
+    - Responsible: Aiden, Logan, Brody

-- Endgame screen
+- Endgame
-    - Description:
+    - Description: Checks if all numebers are revealed and coints the number of coins.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 1 week
-    - Responsible:
+    - Responsible: Aiden

 - Game file
-    - Description:
+    - Description: Creates levels and loops through players input for endgame.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 1 week
-    - Responsible:
+    - Responsible: Aiden, Logan

 - Sprites
-    - Description:
+    - Description: Creating front end visual elements.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 1 week
-    - Responsible:
+    - Responsible: Josh, Brody

 - Shop
-    - Description:
+    - Description: Displaying a shop where items can be bought in-between levels.
-    - Expected Time to Complete:
+    - Expected Time to Complete: 2 weeks
-    - Responsible:
+    - Responsible: Everyone